On the wake and flapping dynamics of different aspect ratio flags: Pressure estimates

 \section{Pressure estimates}

 In this section, we describe the computation of the pressure estimate and we derive a relationship between pressure and wave speed.
 We follow the model from \cite{eloy_flutter_2007}.
 This model is linear and two-dimensional in terms of deformations, it assumes that the motion of the centreline $y$ is small ($y \ll L $) and that it does not vary with $z$.
+The hypothesis of invariance along $z$ cancels the spatial derivatives along the span $\partial/\partial z = 0$ if we would consider a plate model as in \citep{huang_three-dimensional_2010}.
 The model also assumes that the motion of the flag is only driven by normal pressure forces.
 With spanwise invariance of the motion, the local momentum equation is averaged over the span $-H/2 < z < H/2$.
 The spanwise-averaged momentum balance of the linear model writes as

 where the $\tilde{~}$ stands for dimensionless quantities normalised by $L$, $\Uinf$ and $\kindex{\rho}{f}$:

 We numerically differentiate our time and space resolved data $\tilde{y}(\tilde{s},\tilde{t})$ and use the small deformation approximation $\tilde{s} \approx \tilde{x}$ to replace $\tilde{y}(\tilde{x},\tilde{t})$ by $\tilde{y}(\tilde{s},\tilde{t})$.
 The second derivative in time and fourth derivative in space provide the left hand side of \cref{eq:momentumbalance}, which is equal to the spanwise-averaged pressure estimate $\kindex{<\tilde{p}>}{z}$ multiplied by the mass ratio $M^*$ on the right hand side.
 The spanwise-averaged pressure estimate $\kindex{<\tilde{p}>}{z}$ is a space-time field of the $\tilde{s}$ and $\tilde{t}$ variables.
 To compare different measurement time series, we take the euclidean norm in space and time over the recorded duration $\kindex{T}{r}$: